 - Baby's stuff: 'going home' outfit, socks, hats, onesies, mittens, etc.

-Also, you may begin to notice water retention at this stage, so make sure you drink lots of water, both to help fight off retention, and to avoid preterm labor.
+- You may begin to notice water retention at this stage, so make sure you drink lots of water.
+It'll both to help fight off retention and avoid preterm labor.
 Yes, dehydration can cause preterm labor, so I cannot stress the importance of drinking enough fluids!

-By “9 months of pregnancy,” they really meant 10, because you’re not done yet!
+By “nine months of pregnancy,” they really meant 10, because you’re not done yet!

-You are surely feeling like you’re about to pop at this point, and that’s exactly what’s going to happen soon!
+You are surely feeling like you’re about to pop at this point—that’s exactly what’s going to happen soon!
 At 37 weeks and beyond, the baby’s lungs are fully developed so it is now safe for him or her to meet the world!

-By now, you’ve experienced aches and pains in places you didn’t even knew you had, but that part is not over, because labor is imminent, and you’ll just know when you’re in labor; there is no mistaking it.
+By now, you’ve experienced aches and pains in places you didn’t even know you had.
+Unfortunately, that part is not over because labor is imminent.
+You’ll just know when you’re in labor—there is no mistaking it.

-When asking yourself “how far along am I?”
-The truly best way to answer this question is to visit your OB GYN or midwife who can make that determination for you.
+When asking yourself how far along you are, the best way to answer this question is to visit your OBGYN or midwife, who will then determine that for you.
 Good luck, and sticky baby dust to you!
 Or rather, vernix caseosa, which is a waxy white substance that acts as a protective coating for your newborn's skin.